-Different scenarios on the course and different types of players can employ one of the two clubs.
+In different scenarios on the course, players may choose a 3 wood or 4 wood depending on their preference and playing style.
 It doesn’t make sense to carry both since they are so similar in loft.

-If you’re trying to get enough height to clear some trees or land on the green softly enough with more spin to get yourself a shorter putt than reach for the 4-wood.
+If you’re trying to get enough height to clear some trees or land on the green softly enough with more spin to get yourself a shorter putt then reach for the 4-wood.